jspauley/til/sql/iso_8601_date_format.md

 There are many times when it would be nice for a date to appear formatted to the standard YYYY-MM-DD format for easy visualization in reports.
-With Presto / Trino SQL, this can be accomplished with the `to_isd8601` date function.
+With Presto / Trino SQL, this can be accomplished with the `to_iso8601` date function:

 ```sql
 SELECT